Sam Fisher (Australian footballer): Consecutive grand finals

-Second Best & Fairest Award
+Second Best & Fairest award

-In 2011 Fisher was a stabilising force in defence during a difficult start to the season for St Kilda.
-At the end of 8 rounds, the Saints were listed as an underwhelming 15th on the AFL standings.
+In 2011, Fisher was a stabilising force in defence during a difficult start to the season for St Kilda.
+At the end of eight rounds, the Saints were listed as an underwhelming 15th on the AFL ladder.
 Fisher played all 23 matches for the season, consistently averaging 21 disposals and 6.5 marks a game.
-Fisher was a consistent running option for St Kilda during a season where the team re-built its season admirably, winning 8 of its last 10 home and away matches (11 of its last 15), to qualify for a home Elimination Final.
-Fisher's consistency, work ethic and stability in defence was rewarded with a second Trevor Barker Award, voted the Best & Fairest player for St Kilda Football Club in season 2011.
+Fisher was a consistent running option for St Kilda during a season where the team re-built its season admirably, winning 8 of its last 10 home-and-away matches (11 of its last 15), to qualify for a home elimination final.
+Fisher's consistency, work ethic and stability in defence was rewarded with a second Trevor Barker Award.

-2012 to 2016
+2012–2016

 Fisher's remaining seasons at St Kilda were adversely affected due to unavailability through injury.
-He played 61 matches in total in his last 5 seasons, his two most productive seasons being 15 matches in 2012, and 18 matches in 2015.
-At the conclusion of the 2016 season, Fisher announced his retirement from St Kilda football Club, having played an impressive tally of 228 games for St Kilda, after being a mature age recruit in his early 20's.
+He played 61 matches in total in his last 5 seasons, his two most productive seasons being 15 matches in 2012 and 18 matches in 2015.
+At the conclusion of the 2016 season, Fisher announced his retirement from the St Kilda Football Club, having played 228 games for St Kilda, after being a mature-age recruit in his early 20s.

-Fisher is currently ranked 18th on St Kilda Football Club's historical most games played list, amongst less than 400 players who have played 228 games or more all-time in league history back to the inaugural season in 1897.

-Personal life
+Personal life and criminal conviction

 In May 2022, Fisher was charged with regularly trafficking large quantities of illicit drugs across state borders.
 After not appearing at the Melbourne Magistrates' Court, he opted to stay in custody, with the matter adjourned until 10 August 2022.
 Nick Riewoldt, St Kilda's former captain, said that the AFL and its players association needed to do more to help players when their playing careers ended.
 He also acknowledged that Fisher was "having some issues" in his playing days.
 According to sports journalist Mark Robinson, Fisher's plea for help came back in 2012 at a time when a source told News Corp that the club "feared" the defender's lifestyle issues.

+Fisher's drug dependency continued to spiral, and he ended up getting entangled in an interstate trafficking scheme.
+In May 2024, Fisher was sentenced to five years' imprisonment after being convicted of drug trafficking.
+He pled guilty to six drug offences, including trafficking a commercial quantity of methamphetamine, cocaine, and 1,4-Butanediol, and three counts of drug possession.